 - X-Bar S – If the subgroup size varies, or it consists of between 10 and 25 values, use the X-Bar S option.
 This option also creates two charts.
 The first is the chart of the average values (X-Bar) along with calculated control limits, and the second chart shows the standard deviation (hence the ‘S’) of each subgroup along with calculated control limits.

 Let’s look at the following example.
-A small parts supplier manufactures bolts for its customers.
-The inner diameter of the bolts must be 0.5 centimeters.
+A small parts supplier manufactures nuts and bolts for its customers.
+The inner diameter of the nuts must be 0.5 centimeters.
 The manufacturer wants to use an X-Bar R chart to insure that their manufacturing process is in control.
 The supplier runs a single 8 hour shift each day.
-They decide that two times per hour they will pull a sample of 6 bolts from the line to create their chart.
+They decide that two times per hour they will pull a sample of 6 nuts from the line to create their chart.

 They start by creating an X-Bar data entry template in SuperEasyStats.
-To do that they click “Control Charts” on the SuperEasyStats menu, and select “X-Bar R or X-Bar S Chart” from the list of options.
-Once the template is created, they change the “Subgroup size” option to 6, and begin entering their data, as shown at left.
+To do that they click “Control Charts” on the SuperEasyStats menu, and select “X-Bar R or X-Bar S Chart (data in subgroups)” from the list of options.

-You can see that each row is labeled with the hour of the shift, and an abbreviation indicating the group of bolts for that hour (e.g., “8am-9am g1” is the first group of bolts measured that hour).
-The numerical values in each row are the measured inner diameters of the bolts in that sample.
+A blank data entry template is created.
+In the example below you can see that the company has filled it in with their data.
+They’ve labeled each row with the hour of the shift, and an abbreviation indicating the group of nuts for that hour (e.g., “8am-9am g1” is the first group of nuts measured that hour).
+The numerical values in each row are the measured inner diameters of the nuts in that sample.

-As described above, SuperEasyStats will create two charts.
-The first will plot the averages of each row of data, and the second chart will plot the range (largest value minus the smallest value) of each row.
+As described above, for X-Bar R and X-Bar S charts SuperEasyStats will create two charts.
+Since we are creating an X-Bar R chart, the top chart will plot the averages of each row of data, and the bottom chart will plot the range of each row (the largest value in the row minus the smallest value in the row).